Mission & Goals

 Goals of the Franklin Pierce University Physician Assistant Program:

-- Prepare students to function as primary care providers in the health care setting while providing enhanced training for those who wish to specialize.
+- Prepare students to function as primary care providers in the health care setting.

-- To educate Physician Assistants to practice patient-centered, holistic medicine; caring for the patient’s body, mind, and spirit.
+- To educate Physician Assistants students to practice patient-centered medicine; caring for the patient’s body, mind, and spirit.

 - To nurture students in the development of their professional role as a collaborative member of the health care team and their personal journey to becoming reflective, ethical practitioners.

-- To graduate self-directed learners with a desire to engage in critical evaluation of the practice of medicine and the medical literature.
+- To graduate self-directed learners who engage in on-going, critical evaluation of medical evidence and the medical literature, and apply this knowledge to their daily practice.

 - To recruit students from rural and underserved communities, particularly those from Vermont and central and northern New Hampshire, as well as those from underrepresented populations in medicine.